nasifimtiazohi/depdive/README.rst

 Each time you accept a dependency update, you are pulling in new third-party code.
 However, how to ensure the update is secure?

 One way to put a security (and quality) control check before accepting an update is to check what part of the code changes has passed through a code review process.
-DepDive automates this check.
+Depdive automates this check.

 Workflow